Sivam94/Sivam94/README.md

 ![Banner Image](images/banner.gif)
 ## Hi there 👋
 ---
-I am **Paramasivam** working as **Full Stack Developer @ Solverines**.
+I am **Paramasivam** working as **Full Stack Developer @ Appcodr**.
 I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React, NodeJS, Express.js, MongoDB.** Technology enthusiast, fast learner and eager to explore new technologies.

 <h2 align="left">👨🏻‍💻 About Me:</h2>